jennybc/row-oriented-workflows/README.md

 `imap()` handy for iterating over something and its names or integer indices at the same time.

-When you have multiple values for a single unit in one row (e.g. repeated measures), consider reshaping for easier computation.
-That turns a row-oriented problem into `group_by()` + `summarise()`, which is usually easier.

 `dplyr::case_when()` helps you get rid of hairy, nested `if () {...} else {...}` statements.

 Great resource on the "why?" of functional programming approaches (such as `map()`): <https://github.com/getify/Functional-Light-JS/blob/master/manuscript/ch1.md/>